Some in-stadium celebrations for Colombia's home team Atletico Nacional

 "One of those killed was wearing the shirt of a rival Medellin club when he was slashed in the neck with a knife.
 There were also reports that mobs of Nacional fans attacked adversaries in Bogota."

-The Copa Libertadores final was a two-game series; the first match took place in Ecuador's Estadio Olímpico Atahualpa on July 20th, and ended in a 1-1 draw.
-The scene in the stadium on Wednesday night was a sea of green and white, Atletico Nacional's colors.
+The Copa Libertadores final was played over two games; the first match took place in Ecuador's Estadio Olímpico Atahualpa on July 20th, and ended in a 1-1 draw.
+The scene in the stadium on Wednesday night was a sea of green and white, Atletico Nacional's colours.
 Most people involved in the celebrations were predominantly cheering for the same side.